-Social insurance: 0.5% of monthly payroll according to 24 wage classes.
+Social insurance: 0.5% of monthly payroll, according to 24 wage classes.

-There are no minimum monthly earnings for contribution purposes for social insurance (for the lowest wage class of under M\$30, the contribution is based on M\$20).
+There are no minimum monthly earnings for social insurance contribution calculation purposes (for the lowest wage class of under 30 ringgits, the contribution is based on 20 ringgits).

-The maximum monthly earnings for contribution purposes for social insurance are M\$2,000.
+The maximum monthly earnings for social insurance contribution calculation purposes are 3,000 ringgits.